charles-bucher/s3-cloudfront-secure-static-site/README.md

 ✅ IAM least privilege
 ✅ Route 53 (optional) for custom domain

-🌐 Use Case: Charles' Portfolio Launch
+🌐 Use Case: My Portfolio Launch
-You're Charles, a Cloud Support Engineer launching a sleek, secure personal site.
-You want:
+I built this to host my own portfolio the right way — cheap, secure, and fast.
+What I needed:
-- ⚡ Global delivery with low latency
+⚡ Global delivery with low latency
-- 🔒 HTTPS-only access (no sketchy redirects)
+🔒 HTTPS-only access (no sloppy redirects)
-- ☁️ Static hosting at near-zero cost
+☁️ Static hosting at near-zero cost
-- 🚫 S3 locked down — no public access
+🚫 S3 locked down — no public access
-- 🧠 Real-world setup that impresses recruiters
+🧠 Real-world setup that shows I can design production-ready infra
-This repo delivers exactly that.
+This repo makes that happen.

 🧱 Architecture Overview
 |  |  |